diva-exchange/iroha/README.md

 ```
 to create your own Genesis Block.
 Take a close look at the script to understand how the private keys are handled!

-After building the Genesis Block, *build* and run your container using Docker Compose
+After building the Genesis Block, run your container using Docker Compose
 ```
-sudo docker-compose up -d --build
+sudo docker-compose up -d
 ```

 ## Environment variables